 Menopause occurs when a woman stops having her monthly period because her ovaries are no longer making eggs.
 You’re officially in menopause if you haven’t had your period for a year.

-Although women often experience natural menopause any time between ages 40 to 60, the average age for menopause is 51.5 years.
+Although women often experience natural menopause between ages 40 to 60, the average age for menopause is 51.5 years.
 If a woman has her ovaries surgically removed, she’ll experience “sudden” menopause after the procedure.

 - Hot flashes

 - Periods that are heavier or lighter than normal

 Menopause.
 Menopause occurs when you haven’t gotten your monthly period for 12 months.
 This signals the end of your reproductive years.
 Your ovaries are no longer producing eggs and have stopped most of their estrogen production.